lanl/benchmark_codes/README.md

 and quicksort.
 We also use CoreMark for testing purposes, which can be found here: http://www.eembc.org/coremark/index.php.

+The ver 1.0 update of benchmarks has made several changes to the cache test, the quicksort codes.
+The cache test improvements help distinguish the difference between address decoder erros and SEUs.
+The quicksort changes allow us to release the code with the software, unlike the 0.1 version.
+Several inputs have been changed for the cache, quicksort, and matrix multiply tests.
+These improvements help determine the effect of the inputs on the errors.

+Input

+The inputs have been changed on several of the codes in the 1.0 update that puvished on 6/14/2023.

 Output

 All of the tests output YAML parsable text on the part's UART.
 It is